 Earlier this year (a few days ago, hah.
-See what I did there!?), we featured our 2017 wedding clients in a special way by creating an engagement session and wedding day side-by-sides with one image from each collection.
+See what I did there!?) we featured our 2017 wedding clients.
+We did this in a special way by creating an engagement session and wedding day with one image from each collection.
 We hope you enjoyed perusing it as much as we enjoyed creating it!
-To continue with our engagement session theme this week, we thought it would be awesome to share some info and tips in regards to these sessions.
+To continue with our engagement session theme this week, we thought it would be awesome to share some tips!
 SHP engagement sessions are complementary to every wedding photography package.
 We find them invaluable.
-I think we’ve covered that fact!
-What we haven’t talked about much is how to prepare for an engagement session, and that’s what we’d like to dive into here today!
+What we haven’t talked about much is how to prepare for an engagement session.
+That’s what we’d like to dive into here today!

 Engagement sessions document an important moment in a couple’s love story.
 It also allows people an opportunity to get practice in front of the camera.
-Ideally, if you’re preparing for an engagement session, this means you’ve settled on a wedding photographer and you and your partner are embarking on a new relationship with that person.
+If you’re preparing for an engagement session, this means you have a wedding photographer.
+You and your partner are embarking on a new relationship with that person.
 At SHP, we find that the engagement session is key to strengthening this relationship.
-Wouldn’t it be ideal to know who’s going to show up to photograph you on your big day and have an established relationship?
-We think so!
+Wouldn’t it be ideal to know who’s going to show up to photograph you on your big day?
+And have an established relationship?
+We know so!

 - Settle on an awesome place for the backdrop to your engagement session.

 - Finalize a day and time that works best for the images you want to create.

 - Dress to impress & express!

 - Have fun and get to know your photographer.
 The adventure is just beginning!

 Happy New Year!
 Come see us on January 21st at the New York State Fairgrounds where Syracuse Wedding Magazine will be hosting their Bridal Show with a live wedding giveaway!